vurtual/fireship-git/README.md

 # Git & Github - The Full Course

-A fast-paced course for getting up to speed with Git and Github
+A fast-paced course for getting up to speed with Git and Github!